 WalletHub’s study looked at how transparently companies disclose their sources of credit information and provide information about credit history usage to customers.
 Again, results varied by carrier.

 Practically speaking, you may have to read the fine print or search through your insurer’s website to find specific info about where your insurer retrieves credit info and how they use it in pricing your insurance.

 What Should I do if I Have Bad (or No) Credit?

-While legislative action may eventually restrict this practice, depending on your state, it’s in your best interest to take steps to improve your credit score.
+It’s in your best interest to take steps to improve your credit score.
 Remember, credit scores are formed over time and good credit takes time to build, though small mistakes such as missed payments can bring your score down.
 Still, there’s no reason to be discouraged.
-There are short-term priorities as well as long-term focuses that you can keep in mind.
-Focusing on financial stability as an overall strategy may result in lower car insurance premiums as well as other benefits.
+Focusing on financial stability as an overall strategy may result in lower car insurance quotes as well as other benefits.